 Since the beginning of the Internet and the dawn of the digital age, the global trading landscape has been flipped upside down.
 If it were a coin, most traders would agree it landed on the best side.
 Over time, a prosperous online world has emerged, enticing people to engage and promising the chance to cash in around every corner.
-For the more advanced, experienced traders, the plethora of platforms and the wealth of information now at our fingertips means there’s now a likelihood of earning more money with less risk.
+For the more advanced, experienced traders, the plethora of platforms and the wealth of information out there means there’s now a likelihood of earning more money with less risk.

 Trading online today can take many forms, some differ in the types of commodity that are traded, others differ in the way these commodities are traded, and a small proportion are centred entirely around speculation and do not trade commodities at all.
 Let’s have a look at a few of the most popular types of online trading:

 Forex is currently the world’s most traded market.
-Essentially, it is built around buying one currency whilst selling another.
+Mainly, it is built around buying one currency while selling another.
 This trading is based entirely on speculation and is affected by factors such as economics and geopolitics, making it an exciting market to trade in.

 Since the market has no physical location and runs 24/7 through a network of corporations and individuals, currency prices are constantly fluctuating, meaning there are always opportunities to trade.

-Investing in Penny Stocks is often appealing for newcomers to online trading as traders are able to buy a large number of shares in companies due to their low price.
+Investing in Penny Stocks is often appealing for newcomers to online trading as traders can buy a large number of shares in companies due to their low price.
 As a result, the price of shares doesn’t have to increase dramatically before the trader has doubled their money.

 Other tips include: buy and sell for a reason, trade during regular hours, don’t chase your losses!

-Binary options differs from other forms of trading in the sense that the trader places a bet on whether the price of a commodity will increase or decrease over a certain period of time, as opposed to buying or selling the commodities themselves.
-The trader is able to select from a wide range of commodities and dictate the expiry time for the bet.
+Binary options differ from other forms of trading in the sense that the trader places a bet on whether the price of a commodity will increase or decrease over a certain period, as opposed to buying or selling the commodities themselves.
+The trader can select from a wide range of commodities and dictate the expiry time for the bet.
 In this sense, the trader is in complete control.
 The trader is then offered odds based on the volatility of the good and the expiry time allocated.

 For example, if you think the price of petrol is due to decrease following a natural disaster in a region well-known for oil production, you could bet a desired amount of money on the chance of oil decreasing in price by a specified time or date.
 If you’re correct, you get your stake back and earn an amount dictated by the stake and the odds offered.
 If you’re incorrect, you lose your stake.
 You can, like other types of bets, also cash out at an agreed price.